Education in Pakistan: Tertiary education

-There are two types of Bachelor courses in Pakistan: Pass or Honors.
-Pass degree requires two years of study and students normally read three optional subjects (such as Chemistry or [Education] Economics) in addition to almost equal number of compulsory subjects (such as English, islamiyat and Pakistan Studies).
-Honours degree requires four years of study, and students normally specialize in a chosen field of study, such as Biochemistry (BSc Hons.
+There are two types of bachelor's degree courses in Pakistan: Pass or Honours.
+Pass degrees require two years of study and students normally read three optional subjects (such as Chemistry or [Education] Economics) in addition to almost equal number of compulsory subjects (such as English, Islamiyat and Pakistan Studies).
+Honours degrees require four years of study, and students normally specialize in a chosen field of study, such as Biochemistry (BSc Hons.
 Biochemistry).

-Pass Bachelors is now slowly being phased out for Honours throughout the country.
+The Pass bachelor's degrees are now slowly being phased out for Honours throughout the country.

 Regarding teacher education programs, there are multiple paths in which a pre-service teacher can take.
-The first option includes; 12 years of schooling.
-Then, the person would receive an Associate's degree in education.
-Finally, they would receive a Bachelor's degree in education for two more years to become an elementary teacher.
+The first option includes 12 years of schooling.
+Then, the person would receive an associate degree in education.
+Finally, they would receive a bachelor's degree in education for two more years to become an elementary teacher.
 The second option available would include 12 years of schooling and four years of schooling to receive a Bachelor of Education for either elementary or secondary educators.
 The other options range from 14 to 16 years of schooling.
 Finally, one could receive their master's or Ph.D. in education.
-According to the article, "Teacher Education in Pakistan": there are many teacher training institutes throughout Pakistan.
-In the past, there had been around 40,000 teachers being trained in short term programs per year.
+Khmais in their article "Teacher Education in Pakistan" provides the following information: There are many teacher training institutes throughout Pakistan.
+In the past, there had been around 40,000 teachers being trained in short-term programs per year.
 Even with this amount of training, there are a few criticisms regarding teacher training.
 These programs are more knowledge based and not application based.
 There is more focus and interest on memorizations to qualify and pass exams.
 Lastly, these trainers do not have any extra qualifications and are not highly qualified to begin with.

-Quaternary education

 Most of Master's degree programs require two years education.
 Master of Philosophy (MPhil) is available in most of the subjects and can be undertaken after doing Masters.
 Doctor of Philosophy (PhD) education is available in selected areas and is usually pursued after earning a MPhil degree.
 Students pursuing MPhil or PhD degrees must choose a specific field and a university that is doing research work in that field.
 MPhil and PhD education in Pakistan requires a minimum of two years of study.
+Various Pakistani universities offer two-year M.Phil. or MS degree programs in Arts, Science, and Technology for graduates who have completed 16-year schooling (BS or master's degrees) in their relevant field.